Welcome to Year Four

 Home Learning Ideas for Year 4

-Please encourage your child to continue to:
+Please encourage your child to continue to do:

-- Daily times tables and division practice
+- Daily times tables and division practice!

 Use the key words below to find useful Websites (pupils will have their own login details)